1995 Torneo Descentralizado

-The 1995 Torneo Descentralizado was the 80th season of Peruvian football.
+The 1995 Torneo Descentralizado was the 80th season of the top flight of Peruvian football.
 A total of 16 teams competed in the tournament.
 The season began on March 4 and concluded on December 27 with the victory of Universitario de Deportes over Alianza Lima for the second berth to the 1996 Copa Libertadores.
 Sporting Cristal successfully defended its national title after finishing 12 points ahead of Alianza Lima and Universitario.